What is Cloud Technology? A Plain-English Guide for Your Business

 Best Practices for Cloud Security and Cost Management

-Cloud Security Best Practices: Security in the cloud is a shared responsibility between the cloud provider and the customer.
-[33] While providers secure the underlying infrastructure, customers are responsible for securing their data and applications within the cloud.
-Key practices include:
+Cloud Security Best Practices: Remember, security in the cloud is a shared responsibility.
+Your provider secures the cloud, but you are responsible for securing what's *in* the cloud.

-- Encrypt Data at Rest and in Transit: Protect your sensitive data by encrypting it both when it is stored on cloud servers (at rest) and when it is moving across the network (in transit).
-[33, 36]
+- Encrypt Everything: Protect your data both when it's being stored (at rest) and when it's moving over the network (in transit).
+Most cloud providers make this incredibly easy to implement.

-Leveraging Cloud for Innovation: AI, Big Data, and Beyond
+Leveraging the Cloud for Innovation: AI, Big Data, and Beyond

 The Future-Ready Professional: The Evolving Role of the Cloud Engineer